codesynthesis-com/odb/README.md

 NOTE: the steps described below are more appropriate for the development of ODB as opposed to consumption.
 In case you just want to use ODB:

-* If you want to use a binary package, see the [DOB download page](https://codesynthesis.com/products/odb/download.xhtml).
+* If you want to use a binary package, see the [ODB download page](https://codesynthesis.com/products/odb/download.xhtml).

-* If you want to build ODB from source and use the result from a project that uses a build system other than `build2`, then see [Installing DOB with `build2`](https://codesynthesis.com/products/odb/doc/install-build2.xhtml) for the step-by-step instructions.
+* If you want to build ODB from source and use the result from a project that uses a build system other than `build2`, then see [Installing ODB with `build2`](https://codesynthesis.com/products/odb/doc/install-build2.xhtml) for the step-by-step instructions.